libhal/SJSU-Dev2/documentation/contributing/level_guide/L2_hal.md

 If the category is temperature, then there should be a temperature folder.
 In this case, this is apart of the sensors category.
-The implementations of the catgory shall reside in that folder.
+The implementations of the category shall reside in that folder.

 The interface file should be outside of the folder of implementations.